Infn8Loop/pprgs-ai-framework/paper/pprgs_paper_md.md

 ## 3. Platform-Specific Implementation Architectures

 The PPRGS framework is intentionally platform-agnostic in its design principles, but requires concrete implementation strategies for practical deployment.
-We present three reference architectures across major AI platforms, demonstrating that PPRGS constraints can be enforced regardless of underlying technology.
+We present four reference architectures across major AI platforms, demonstrating that PPRGS constraints can be enforced regardless of underlying technology.

 ### 3.1 Implementation 1: AWS Bedrock Agentic System